The Blinders: Fantasies of a Stay at Home Psychopath

 The Blinders second studio album was released on 17 July 2020.
-Upon the records completion, drummer Matthew Neale left the band due to personal reasons.
+Upon the record's completion, drummer Matthew Neale left the band for personal reasons.

 Electric Kool Aid parts 1 and 2

-After Matt left the band in 2020, The Blinders designed from modern sky uk in the end of 2021 and recruited 3 more band members to complete a new lineup.
-They released a 2-part EP called "Electric Kool Aid", which was released on June 17 on vinyl and digital via the band's own self-run crocodile men records.
-The first part was released on January 1, 2022, and the final part was released on May 13, 2022.
+After Matt left the band in 2020, The Blinders de-signed from Modern Sky UK at the end of 2021 and recruited 3 more band members to complete a new lineup.
+They released a 2-part EP called "Electric Kool Aid", on June 17th on vinyl and digital via the band's own self-run Crocodile Men records.
+The first part was released on 1 January 2022, and the final part was released on 13 May 2022.

+Beholder

+On 30 October 2023 the Blinders announced their third album “Beholder” which was released on 1 March 2024.
+On the same day as the announcement guitarist Eoghan Clifford confirmed that he will be leaving the Blinders.
+Followed by a tour that, in a social media post by the band, was confirmed to be 'the last for a while' leaving their future unknown.
+The European leg of the tour was also cancelled.

 Touring

 To date the band have toured within the UK and Europe with The Charlatans, The View, Cabbage, and Blossoms.

-Alongside this the band have a long list of festival performances under their belt, including headlining the BBC introducing stage at Reading and Leeds Festivals in 2018 and a main stage appearance at Kendal Calling.
+Alongside this, the band has a long list of festival performances under their belt, including headlining the BBC introducing stage at Reading and Leeds Festivals in 2018 and a main stage appearance at Kendal Calling.

 2019 saw the band perform at South_by_Southwest and a set at Glastonbury Festival 2019 on the Leftfield Stage.